dart-lang/site-www/src/_guides/language/language-tour.md

 [List,][List] you’ll see that the type is actually `List<E>`.
 The \<...\> notation marks List as a *generic* (or *parameterized*) type—a type that has formal type parameters.
-By convention, type variables have single-letter names, such as E, T, S, K, and V.
+[By convention][], most type variables have single-letter names, such as E, T, S, K, and V.

+[By convention]: /guides/language/effective-dart/design#do-follow-existing-mnemonic-conventions-when-naming-type-parameters

 ### Why use generics?